 Patients usually lose many of the displaced hairs again during this timeframe.
 However, this is perfectly normal and follows a specific hair growth cycle with three distinct and concurrent phases: anagen, catagen, and telogen phases.

 Plus the grafts also suffer from an oxygen deficiency, as they have spent some time during surgery outside their natural environment.
 Therefore, the grafts initially fall into a resting phase (telogen) in which no growth takes place.

 However, the hair papilla, which are responsible for the subsequent growth of the hair, are already optimally anchored in the scalp at this time.
 Once the anagen phase starts your hair will then start to grow anew.

 Three to Five Months After the Hair Surgery

 During this period, the new formation of hair or hair follicles begins.
 Again, the speed of this process is very individual and can not be accurately predicted.

 In addition, pimples and bumps may form as the new hair shaft pushes through the skin.
 These impurities are part of the natural healing process and disappear completely in no time.

-The treatment area is now getting increasingly filled with new and strong hair.
+The treatment area is now getting increasingly filled with new and strong hairs.
 This process continues until the twelfth month after the procedure.
-The hair are almost completely regrown from this point and the final result of the hair transplant is finally visible.
+The hairs are almost completely regrown from this point and the final result of the hair transplant is finally visible.

-To summarize patience is the key as only with time does the hair gain in strength and circumference.
+Patience is the key when it comes to the recovery process as only with time does the hair gain strength and grow.
 After the hair transplant the inserted grafts will continue to constantly grow throughout life.

 We hope that this article gave you a better understanding of the healing process after a hair transplant.
-Should you have more questions, please don’t hesitate calling us.
-Our friendly team will happily answer them in details and give you precious advises for your hair.
+Should you have more questions, please don’t hesitate to call us.
+Our friendly team will happily answer them in detail and give you precise advice on your hair loss situation.